The Surangama Sutra: Chapter Two – Section 3

 Visual Awareness Does Not Perish

-Then King Prasenajit stood up and said to the Buddha, “Before I became a disciple of the Buddha, I met Kātyāyana and Vairāṭiputra, both of whom said that when this body dies, we cease to exist and become nothing.
-That very nothingness itself is what they called nirvana.
+Then King Prasenajit stood up and said to the Buddha, “Before I became a disciple of the Buddha, I met Katyayana and Vairatiputra, both of whom said that when this body dies, we cease to exist and become nothing.
+That very nothingness itself is what they called ‘Nirvana’.
 Now, though I have met the Buddha, I am still wondering about what they said.
 How can I come to realize the true and fundamental mind that neither comes into being nor perishes?
-All others in this great assembly who still have outflows wish to hear the answer too.”
+I believe those in this great assembly who still have outflows all wish to hear the answer too.”

-The Buddha said to the king, “Now I ask you, is your body as indestructible as vajra, or is it subject to decay?”
+The Buddha said to the king, “Now I ask you, is your body as indestructible as Vajra, or is it subject to decay?”

 The Buddha said, “Great King, you have not perished yet.
 How is it that you know you will perish?”

-“Your Holiness, my body is impermanent and subject to decay, although it has not perished yet.”
+“World-Honored One, my body is impermanent and subject to decay, although it has not perished yet.”
 The king said, “But now, upon reflection, I can see that each one of my thoughts just fades away, followed by a new thought which also does not last, like fire turning into ash, constantly dying away, forever perishing.
 By this I am convinced that my body, too, must perish.”

 The Buddha said, “So it is, you are in your declining years.
 How do you look now, compared to when you were a boy?”

 “When I was a child, my skin was firm and smooth, and I was full of vital energy in my prime.
 But now in my later years, as old age presses upon me, my body has become withered and weary.
-My vital spirits are dulled, my hair is white, my skin is wrinkled.
+My vital spirits are dulled, my hair is white, my skin wrinkled.
 Not much time remains for me.
 How can all this compare to the prime of life?”

 The Buddha said, “Great King, your body’s appearance cannot have deteriorated suddenly.”

-“Your Holiness, as I observe these subtle transformations, I realize that the changes wrought by this descent toward death are evident not only from decade to decade; they can also be discerned in smaller increments.
+“World-Honored One, as I observe these subtle transformations, I realize that the changes wrought by this descent toward death are evident not only from decade to decade; they can also be discerned in smaller increments.
 Examining more closely, one can see that changes happen year by year even.
 In fact, such changes happen every month.
 But how could they occur from month to month only?
 These changes must be happening day by day.
 And if one contemplates this deeply, one can see that there is change from moment to moment, constantly, along with each successive thought.
 Therefore, I know that my body will keep on changing till it perishes.”

 The Buddha said, “Observing these changes — these never-ceasing transformations — you know that you must perish.
 But do you also know that when you perish, something in you does not perish with you?”